ICAO Level 4

 Good enough to avoid misunderstandings.

-When things get more complicated, you usually let the others talk and don't even try to form such complex sentences.
+When things get more complicated, you usually let others talk and don't even try to form such complex sentences.

 Aviation doesn't require verbal diarrhoea.